Veetaha/tac-discord-bot/README.md

 * `README.md` - File that documents this project.
 * `/.vscode` - A directory with vscode debug configurations.
 * `/common` - A directory that contains code, that may be used on both ends.
     * `/ambient-declarations` - A directory that contains ambient modules declaration files.
+                                This declarations are provided for vanilla JavaScript packages.
 * `/backend` - A directory where resides all your NodeJS code.
     * `tsconfig.json` - TypeScript compiler configuration file.
 It is set up to provide the most severe type checks level by default.
     * `polyfills.ts` - File that imports all your polyfills.
 Be sure to import it at the first line of your app.